tobek/laminae/14-nnp.md

 This is possibly the most uncanny of realms, for it contains copies of the entire multiverse, including itself, shorn of the concept of time and encumbered by implacable hazards.
 Somewhere within this realm every separate instant of the entire multiverse is replicated at full scale, animate and inanimate laid out in complete detail with all the lifelessness of a chess set.
 Should you chance a visit must, you must take extraordinary precautions to even survive.

 You may find here the scene of your own birth, any fraction of an instant of it, and from that moment explore outwards through your world, encountering it as it was frozen at that point in time.
 Or you may find the scene of your death (as this visitor was incomprehensibly lucky enough to witness) or perhaps the lair of your enemy, the workshop of a future inventor, a key scene in your past or future with infinite leisure to explore and learn.
-But, infinitely more likely, your visits to this plane will land you in only the most random and irrelevant of slices of space and time.
+But, infinitely more likely, your visits to this lamina will land you in only the most random and irrelevant of slices of space and time.

 Although the overworked and over-inspired dream of the ability to stop time, and occasional wizards attain this control, the passage of time is so deeply rooted in the experiences of sentient things that a world without time feels broken; the cold silence of things that should be breathing is unnerving.
 And despite a superficial appearance of normality, it is deathly dangerous here.
 Light, sound, warmth, and even breath do not follow their normal patterns, and many visitors lose their grasp and remain forever as frozen additions to the display.

 ## Environment

 The ____[Cartography] is unfathomably vast, and navigating it is both very straightforward and quite impossible.
 From within a given replica of a moment in time and space, known as a tableau, you may explore the geography of the world as normal: everything is laid out at one-to-one scale.
-But there is no obvious way to remain in the same location and move forwards or backwards in time, nor does there seem to be any way to move to a drastically different location (say, a different plane) while remaining at the same moment in time.
-Portals from outside the plane connect to a range of tableau of course, and methods are known to attempt travel to a desired tableau, with terrible risk and unpredictability.
+But there is no obvious way to remain in the same location and move forwards or backwards in time, nor does there seem to be any way to move to a drastically different location (say, a different lamina) while remaining at the same moment in time.
+Portals from outside the lamina connect to a range of tableau of course, and methods are known to attempt travel to a desired tableau, with terrible risk and unpredictability.
 Most journeys here lead to tableau that unrelated or useless except for curiosity or perhaps meditation, and most often of all you will arrive in what appears to be an infinite primordial darkness.

 It is not a pleasant place to loiter.
 The first thing you will notice is that this realm is devastatingly cold.
 Unprotected, you will succumb in minutes from a cold shock worse than being plunged into an icy lake: rapid breathing, panic, muscle incapacitation, and failure of the heart.
 Touching an object with bare skin will result immediate and severe frostbite.
 Encumbrous physical protection will work for a time, but magical warmth is typically needed.